leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 # Dealing with Deep Nested Code (Part 2)

-Hi Welcome to part 2 of dealing with nested code.
-If part 1, we went over some ways where we can avoid deep nesting.
-However, we still ended up using conditionals for control flow.
-Today we will go over some techniques that doesn't use any conditionals at all!
+Hi!
+Welcome to part 2 of Dealing with Deep Nested Code.
+If you haven't check out part 1, please do (link here).

+In part 1, we went over some methods on keeping nesting to a minimum by simply re-structuring the code.
+However, we still ended up using conditionals.
+Today we will go over methods that doesn't use any conditionals at all!

 Let's take a look at the following code: